Tile Floors Installation – A DIY Project?

 - pack the grout joints tight and full

-- apply grout sealer to help reduct stains and protect the original color
+- apply grout sealer to help reduce stains and protect the original color

 - thinset adhesive is used for floor tile and wall tile inside and out